 Read about my traipse up the remote Moose and North French rivers with cohorts Jean-Pierre Chabot and Mike Naponse during a visit to Moose Factory.
 This feature appeared in the Summer 2017 issue of Explore magazine.

-This spring and summer I hiked a few sections of the 900 kilometre long Bruce Trail Conservancy – something I’d never done before.
+This spring and summer I hiked a few short sections of the 900 kilometre long Bruce Trail Conservancy – something I’d never done before.
 I was hugely surprised.
 Those daylong rambles were among the nicest and most interesting I’ve done.

 I’ve attached here a few Instagram shots of some views along parts of the trail.

 Author David Rains Wallace, in The Wilder Shore, a book about California’s landscapes, demonstrates the silliness and inaccuracy of certain clichés:

 “‘Making the desert bloom’ is as great a misnomer as the ‘Bureau of Reclamation.’
 The desert blooms without civilized help when ample rains bring out its considerable diversity and abundance of native wildflowers.
 It is not the desert that blooms in the cotton and melon fields of the Imperial Valley or the Gardens of Palm Springs.
 The desert no longer exists in such places; it has been replaced.”

 One of the largest, most advanced, and today least known cities in antiquity was the oasis centre of Merv, located in Central Asia, on the Silk Road, near today’s Mary in Turkmenistan.
 According to some estimates, Merv was the largest urban area in the world in 1200 A.D., with a population of more than half a million people.

 Merv’s magnificence, unfortunately, must be left to the imagination as it was pulverized by the armies of Genghis Khan; its entire population put to the sword.
 Only a few dusty, sun-baked remains still stand.